Prime Factors (Star Trek: Voyager)

-"Prime Factors" is the tenth episode of Star Trek: Voyager.
-This television episode is a science fiction story, set in the 24th century of the Star Trek universe about a spacecraft stranded on the other side of the Galaxy that must make its way back to Earth.
-The ship is led by Captain Kathryn Janeway who must manage a ragtag crew of Starfleet, Maquis, and aliens; the show aired on UPN between 1995 and 2001.
+"Prime Factors" is the tenth episode of Star Trek: Voyager, a science fiction series set in the 24th century about a spacecraft stranded on the other side of the Galaxy that must make its way back to Earth.
+The ship is led by Captain Kathryn Janeway who must manage a ragtag crew of Starfleet and Maquis.

-This teleplay was written by Greg Elliot and Michael Perricone, from a story written by David R. George III and Eric A. Stillwell, and directed by Les Landau.
-It was broadcast on television on March 20, 1995.
+This teleplay was written by Greg Elliot and Michael Perricone, based on a story written by David R. George III and Eric A. Stillwell, and directed by Les Landau.
+This episode first aired on UPN on March 20, 1995.

 Voyager picks up a distress call and makes contact with a new world and its inhabitants.
-In addition to major scenes with cast regulars such as Captain Janeway and Ensign Harry Kim, the crew encounters a variety of aliens with Ronald Guttman as Gath, Yvonne Suhor as Eudana, and Andrew Hill Newman as Jaret.
-Voyager's crew including Martha Hackett as Seska and Josh Clark as Lieutenant Joe Carey also have some screentime.
+The crew encounters a variety of aliens portrayed by Ronald Guttman as Gath, Yvonne Suhor as Eudana, and Andrew Hill Newman as Jaret.
+Voyagers crew including Martha Hackett as Seska and Josh Clark as Lieutenant Joe Carey also appear in the episode.